PratikSavla/PDD-report-downloader/README.md

 2. Run the pddreport.py file
 3. Enter the registration id and password
 4. Your reports will be generated in the pdf named [Your Reg no]-PDD.pdf

+(if you do not want to miss the status of what run.bat or pddreport.py are doing run these files in command prompt)